Turnout

 Who qualifies for Social Security Disability benefits?

-To qualify for assistance, applicants must show a medically determinable impairment that (SGA).
+To qualify for assistance, applicants must show a qualifying impairment.
 This impairment should be expected to last at least 12 months or result in death.
 Additionally, individuals need a sufficient work history, typically requiring 40 work credits, with at least 20 of those credits earned within the last decade.
 For younger applicants, different rules apply, allowing them to qualify with fewer credits based on their age at the time of disability.

-We understand that navigating the SSDI application process can be overwhelming.
-Recent changes in eligibility criteria for 2026 have sparked discussions among , highlighting the .
-The has decided not to move forward with suggested modifications that could have made it harder for older workers to qualify for assistance.
-This decision has been embraced by advocacy groups, emphasizing the importance of preserving access to support for those in need.
+We understand that the application process can be overwhelming.
+Recent changes have sparked discussions among stakeholders, highlighting the importance of accessibility.
+The administration has decided not to move forward with suggested modifications that could have made it harder for older workers to qualify for assistance.
+This decision has been embraced by advocates, emphasizing the need for support.

-As of 2026, around 51 million people depend on .
-Yet, only about 30% of applicants successfully qualify for SSDI benefits.
+As of 2026, around 51 million people depend on Social Security Disability benefits.
+Yet, only about 30% of applicants successfully receive approval.
 Real-world examples illustrate the complexities of the application process, with many individuals facing significant hurdles despite having legitimate claims.
-Advocacy efforts continue to focus on simplifying the process, ensuring that those who truly need support can navigate the system effectively.
+Policymakers continue to focus on simplifying the process, ensuring that those who truly need support can navigate the system effectively.

-Turnout, which is not a law firm and is not affiliated with any law firm or government agency, utilizes trained nonlawyer , providing expert guidance without the need for legal representation.
-Additionally, for , Turnout collaborates with IRS-licensed enrolled agents.
-Jennifer Burdick from Community Legal Services of Philadelphia notes, "It is already very challenging for Americans with disabilities to meet the exacting standards for being approved for , and the proposed changes would have made the system much worse."
+Turnout, which is not a law firm and is not affiliated with any law firm or government agency, utilizes trained nonlawyer advocates, providing expert guidance without the need for legal representation.
+Additionally, for tax-related issues, Turnout collaborates with IRS-licensed enrolled agents.
+Jennifer Burdick from Community Legal Services of Philadelphia notes, "It is already very challenging for Americans with disabilities to meet the exacting standards for being approved for benefits, and the process can be daunting."

 You are not alone in this journey.
 We’re here to help you find the support you need.